PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 Throughout the industry, the relationship between employees and a company's Security team is often considered to be adversarial.
 That's not the case at PagerDuty.
 We're on your side, we're here to help you to get your job done in a secure way, and we're here to help you stay secure in all parts of your lives.

-We're not here to punish you for clicking a wrong link, and we're not here to so "No" to everything.
+We're not here to punish you for clicking a wrong link, and we're not here to say "No" to everything.
 That said, we do have to say "No" to some things though, I'm sorry, that's just the way it is.
 But even if we're forced to say "No", we'll work with you to reach a solution that is acceptable for both of us.
 We're not just going to tell you to go away and leave us alone or anything like that.

 We're not just here for work related things either.
 If you have questions about security and your personal internet usage, such as how to secure your Facebook account, or you got an email saying an account of yours was hacked, etc. We're happy to help with that stuff too.
 Obviously we'll need to prioritize work related things, but you can always feel free to come to us with any type of security questions you may have.